Our product offerings vary based on project location

 With the widespread devastation of wildfires, it’s simple math: as carrier profits are down, payouts have risen significantly.
 Over the past year, more than 800 wildfires scorched 6 million acres of Midwestern U.S. land.
 Researchers at Risk Management Solutions (RMS), a U.S.-based risk management company, estimated that the fires in California, Oregon, Washington and Colorado alone cost insurers $7 billion to $13 billion in 2020.
 (Source)

-The May 2021 Addendum to the Initial Cost of Construction Multi-Residential Structure study of the Pennsylvania Concrete Masonry Association even cited the insurance’s industry’s recognition of a “relative risk differential between wood construction materials and the other materials used in this study.”
+The May 2021 Addendum to the Initial Cost of Construction Multi-Residential Structure study of the Pennsylvania Concrete Masonry Association even cited the insurance industry’s recognition of a “relative risk differential between wood construction materials and the other materials used in this study.”
 Highlighted was that “materials like concrete masonry, precast concrete, and cast-in-place concrete have many other advantages beyond their inherent fire performance including resistance to mold growth, resistance to damage from vandalism, and minimal damage caused by water and fire in the event of a fire in the building.
-In many cases, with this type of construction the damage outside of the fire compartment is minimal.
+In many cases, with this type of construction, the damage outside of the fire compartment is minimal.
 This provides for reduced cleanup costs and quicker reoccupation of the structure.”

-Construction and insurance cost savings, durability and longevity are critical benefits owners, developers, contractors and architects are currently realizing from buildings designed with concrete block and masonry.
+Construction and insurance cost savings, durability, and longevity are critical benefits owners, developers, contractors and architects are currently realizing from buildings designed with concrete blocks and masonry.
 The unfortunate consequences of global climate change aren’t likely to diminish any time soon.
 Most reports even predict the growing intensity and consistency of devastating events ranging from hurricanes and flooding to wildfires and mudslides through the end of the century.

 Back to News Download PDF